tilt-dev/company/product-principles/README.md

 We believe that Tilt should be usable without reading a separate manual.
 We strive to design usable interfaces, even for complex features with powerful functionality, without relying on subsequent documentation as a crutch for poor design.
 We prefer to use our [documentation](https://docs.tilt.dev/) to provide context on broad features, walkthroughs, and API details.

 ## Declarative over imperative
-Inspired by modern container orchestration like Kubernetes, Tilt is designed with a declarative interface in mind.
+Inspired by modern container orchestration like Kubernetes, Tilt is designed with a _declarative_ interface in mind.
+Users are encouraged to describe their desired local development system state in a Tiltfile, and Tilt will approach that state quickly, or surface errors explaining why it's not possible.
+We want teams focused on the hard work of building value-add apps for their business, and not struggle with the messiness of many systems and services, and their interdependencies.
+Tilt should simplify that for you.